Runtime Authorization Layer

 agent runtime

 What autonomous agents are allowed to do with their access, at the moment of action.
-Per-agent identity, OPA policy enforcement, DLP scanning, inbound injection detection, behavioral baselines, risk scoring, Decision Trace.
+Per-agent identity, OPA policy enforcement, input scanning, behavioral baselines, risk scoring, Decision Trace.

 Behavry